shivamstgs18/cogoport-clone/README.md

 # cogoport-clone
 1.)
-Unable to align the our products part for the "mobile" properly
+Unable to align our products part for the smartphone properly